Progressive Socialist Party: Origins

-The PSP in the Lebanese Civil War (1975–1990)
+Lebanese Civil War (1975–1990)

 Under Kamal Jumblatt's leadership, the PSP was a major element in the Lebanese National Movement (LNM), which supported Lebanon's Arab identity and sympathised with the Palestinians.
 Despite Jumblatt's initial reluctance to engage in paramilitarism, it built its own military wing, the People's Liberation Army (PLA) which proved to be one of the strongest private armies in the Lebanese Civil War of 1975 to 1990.
 It conquered much of Mount Lebanon and the Chouf District.
 Its main adversaries were the Kataeb Regulatory Forces militia, and later the Lebanese Forces militia (which absorbed the Kataeb).
 The PSP suffered a setback in 1977, when Kamal Jumblatt was assassinated.
 His son Walid succeeded him as leader of the party.

 From the Israeli withdrawal from the Chouf in 1983 to the end of the civil war, the PSP ran the Civil Administration of the Mountain in the area under its control.
 Tolls levied at PSP/PLA militia checkpoints provided a major source of income for the administration, which provided social and public services.

 The PSP played an important role in the Mountain War under the leadership of Walid Jumblatt: after the Israel Defense Forces (IDF) retreated from the Chouf District, important battles took place there between the PSP/PLA and the Lebanese Forces militia.
 Both the Lebanese Forces and the PSP/PLA were accused of committing massacres and atrocities against one another as tit-for-tat (revenge killings).
 The PSP also systematically displaced many Christian civilians in the Chouf region by committing massacres and mass executions.

 During the war years, the PSP controlled the seaport at Jieh.
 In March 1989 General Michel Aoun established a blockade of the port which resulted in artillery exchanges between his forces and a combination of PSP, Amal and the Syrian Army in which at least 90 people were killed and several hundred wounded.